Project

 You could use the ONDEMAND governor as default if you want it to scale up/down depending on load.
 Or the PERFORMANCE governor if you just want max frequency all the time.

-RE: Increasing CPU clock OMAPL138 - Added by Michael Williamson over 1 year ago
+RE: Increasing CPU clock OMAPL138 - Added by Michael Williamson almost 2 years ago

 Hi Kim,